marcells210/WHSTechNotes/journal.md

 i think in my personal opion i think a gorilla will win against 100 men because the gorilla is way to strong and massive also has like super human strength
 # may 20, 2025
 yes i am ready for summer because im going to have my first fight and im going on a crusie to mexico
+# april 14, 2025
+I believe that while the intentions behind these bans are good, they could be detrimental to students.
+The potential benefits of reduced distractions and cyberbullying are significant, but the drawbacks related to emergency communication and student autonomy are equally important.
+Students need to learn how to manage technology responsibly, and a complete ban doesn't allow for that development.
+# april 22, 2025
+i wanna thank all my teachers for this year for getting me more smarter